Canadian Maple Cedar Plank Salmon

 - sea salt for finishing

-- 2 tbsp grainy or old fashioned mustard
+- 2 tablespoon grainy or old fashioned mustard

-- 1 tsp cornstarch (this will help glaze adhere to salmon)
+- 1 teaspoon cornstarch (this will help glaze adhere to salmon)

 HEAT THE GRILL TO HIGH.